gerdis/pytorch_video_classification/README.md

 ## Dataset and Augmentation

 The model was trained on a subsampled version of the UCF101 dataset containing only the 5 most frequent classes.
-This subsampled dataset was created by Paul (2021), and can be downloaded from [here](https://github.com/sayakpaul/Action-Recognition-in-TensorFlow/releases/download/v1.0.0/ucf101_top5.tar.gz).
+This subsampled dataset, split into train and test data, was created by Paul (2021), and can be downloaded from [here](https://github.com/sayakpaul/Action-Recognition-in-TensorFlow/releases/download/v1.0.0/ucf101_top5.tar.gz).
 Data augmentation was performed by producing a grayscale copy of each training sample, doubling the size of the training dataset.

-## Model Performance

-The model achieved a maximum validation accuracy of 99.1 %.

 ## Credits